ThinkR-open/testdown/inst/testdownhelp.md

 + File: Name of the file that contains the test.
 This column is clickable and will open the corresponding page.

-+ Test: Name given to the test.
++ Test: Label given to the test.

 + Expectations: Number of expectations contained in the test.